o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/sentitomo.md

  7. Set up environment variables
  8. Start the server

-#### Node.js and npm
+#### 1. Install  Node.js and npm

 Node.js always comes in combination with it's packaging manager npm .
-It can be installed on any common OS, and therefore you can use nearly any server architecture you like.
+It can be installed on any common OS, and therefore you can use nearly any server operating system you like.
 Sentitomo was built on MacOS X Sierra Version 10.12.6 so we suggest using a Unix based server here.
 To install Node you can either use the downloads provided by the [Node website](https://nodejs.org/en/download/) or using one of the following aproaches.

 __MacOS:__